Are you wondering if there are cat breeds that can be left alone and won’t miss you too much when you’re gone?

-Another fluffy cat on our list of cat breeds that can be left alone is the majestic Maine Coon with their bushy tails and soul-piercing yellow eyes.
+Another fluffy cat breed on our list that can be left alone is the majestic Maine Coon with their bushy tails and soul-piercing yellow eyes.

 Maine Coons were farmer cats in the past, and their hunting instincts haven’t lost their sharpness at all.